-Maheshwar Mahakud, who had to drive people away from his fields every morning, is eagerly waiting for the water supply system to be completed.
-“I look forward to the day when I can walk around my field without the stench of urine and faeces.”
+Maheshwar Mahakud once spent countless mornings in keeping a vigil-eye on people approaching his field for defecation.
+Now he is eagerly waiting for the piped water supply system to be completed, “I look forward to the day when I can walk around my field without the stench of urine and faeces.”

 Overhead water tank work in progress in Baria village.